nkoda/signalProcessing/README.md

 # signalProcessing
-Python scripts for analyzing wav files
+Python scripts for analyzing and visualizing wav files and their respected frequency spectra